What is a data breach?

 A data breach is an event in which sensitive or confidential data is copied, viewed, or exfiltrated by an individual not authorized to access the information.

 It can happen in many ways, such as through hacking, malware, social engineering, or the physical theft of devices.
-When a data breach occurs, personal data such as names, addresses, credit card numbers, or other sensitive information may be compromised, putting individuals at risk of identity theft or other forms of fraud.
+When a data breach occurs, personal data such as names, addresses, credit card numbers, or other sensitive information may be compromised, putting individuals at risk of identity theft or other forms of identity fraud.
 Organizations need to take steps to prevent data breaches and respond quickly and effectively when they do occur.

 How do data breaches happen?